: Low arcan

 In all these cases you must examine who or what is in control of the cup - which party allowed it to overturn?
 What can you do to place it right side up again?

-There have been numerous occasions that prove your creative talent and ability to succeed in your efforts.
+There have been numerous occasions in your life where you have accessed your creative talents and abilities and succeeded in your efforts.
 By being passionate and intensely focused, you have allowed for greater productivity.

 Good news is going to bring joy and extreme satisfaction to your life.